 In the fall of ’52 he became starting quarterback on San Diego High’s football team.
 As a quarterback who had traveled with his team to the national high school finals in Denver, Robinson was recruited but declined the offer of a football scholarship at the University of Arizona.
 An American League fact sheet put out in 1969 said that his favorite targets on his high school team were Deron Johnson, who played 16 years of major-league baseball, and Art Powell, who played 117 games in 10 seasons as an end and defensive back, primarily in the American Football League.

-Floyd Andrew Robinson was born in Prescott, Arizona, on May 9, 1936.
+Floyd Andrew Robinson was born in Prescott, Arkansas, on May 9, 1936.
 His father George Robinson was an automobile mechanic who later owned an auto repair shop at 16th and Imperial in San Diego.

 When Floyd turned down the football scholarship to sign with the Padres, he said, “My father and mother were both sick, and I had to go to work.
 Baseball work was the kind I could do best so I accepted.”4